lightningdevkit/lightningdevkit.org/docs/building-a-node-with-ldk/setting-up-a-channel-manager.md

 **Full Blocks or BIP 157/158**

-If you are connecting full blocks or using BIP 157/158, then it is recommended to use LDK's `lightning_block_sync` sample module as in the example above: the high-level steps that must be done for both `ChannelManager` and each `ChannelMonitor` are as follows:
+If you are connecting full blocks or using BIP 157/158, then it is recommended to use LDK's `lightning_block_sync` sample crate as in the example above: the high-level steps that must be done for both `ChannelManager` and each `ChannelMonitor` are as follows:

 1. Get the last blockhash that each object saw.
    - Receive the latest block hash when through [deserializtion](https://docs.rs/lightning/*/lightning/ln/channelmanager/struct.ChannelManagerReadArgs.html) of the `ChannelManager` via `read()`